 - A charge card requires you to pay your full balance each month instead of making minimum monthly payments.

 Most credit cards have a credit limit, which represents the maximum balance you can have on the credit card at a point in time.
 The maximum balance includes purchases, balance transfers, cash advances, finance charges, and fees.
 When you exceed your credit limit, your creditor may charge an over-the-limit fee or raise your interest rate.

-The annual percentage rate, or "APR" for short, is the interest rate applied to any balance you carry past the grace period.
+The annual percentage rate (APR) is the interest rate applied to any balance you carry past the grace period.
 Credit cards can have different APRs for different types of balances, such as balance transfers or purchases.
 Balance transfers and cash advances often have higher APRs than purchases.

 APRs can be fixed or variable.
 A fixed APR can change, but the creditor must inform you in writing before changing the rate.
 A variable APR changes from time to time based on changes to the underlying index rate.

 To find out the length of the grace period, refer to the credit card application or your credit card agreement.
 Your monthly statements should also include the number of days in the grace period.

-When balances don't have a grace period, interest begins accruing right away.
+When a balance doesn't have a grace period, interest begins accruing right away.